abpframework/abp/docs/en/Blog-Posts/2023-05-03 v7_2_Release_Stable/POST.md

 ![abp-conf](abp-conf.png)

 As the ABP team, we've organized 10+ [online events](https://community.abp.io/events) and gained a good experience with software talks.
 We are organizing ABP Dotnet Conference 2023, a full-featured software conference, on May 10.
-You can visit [https://abp.io/conference](https://abp.io/conference) to see speakers, talks, schedules, and other details.
+You can visit [https://abp.io/conference](https://abp.io/conference) to see the speakers, talks, schedules, and other details.

 Don't forget to take your seat and buy a ticket from [https://kommunity.com/volosoft/events/1st-abp-conference-96db1a54](https://kommunity.com/volosoft/events/1st-abp-conference-96db1a54)!